UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw1-impcore-writeup.md

   to the other homeworks in 520, the problems on this assignment are easy, so they carry less weight.

-The [detailed criteria](FIXME:coding rubric) we will use to assess your code are found at [FIXME: coding rubric]().
-They make explicit what we mean by "good programming practice."
+The detailed criteria we will use to assess your code are found in the [coding rubric](../coding-rubric.md).
+The coding rubric makes explicit what we mean by "good programming practice."
 But as you might imagine, there is a lot of information there—probably more than you can assimilate in one reading.
 The highlights are

 * Documentation